dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/capture-vision-router/settings.md

 ## updateSettings

-Updates a few key settings of a template with new values.
+Updates a specified `CaptureVisionTemplate` with an updated `SimplifiedCaptureVisionSettings` object.

 **Syntax**